MalakaSupun/MS_Stopwatch-Timer-With-AudioPlay/README.md

 Not only that it is transparent too.
 So, you can use this program while doing other tasks....

-ReadMe will continue to get update with all functionality and other details.....😇🤝🏻

 ![Screen shot 1](https://user-images.githubusercontent.com/71941117/189807884-91b07974-742c-4061-af26-37c02cea118d.jpg)

 # Functions